 Singapore is a very clean, organized, futuristic city.
 I think it may be one of the most organized places in the world.
-It is a successful scale model, a preview of what the future will be like everywhere.
+It is a successful scale model, a preview of what the future will be like.
 Everything is clearly labeled and efficiency is king.
-In one of the malls, there were signs by the restrooms telling you how many minutes walk it is until you will reach the next restroom.
+In one of the malls, there were signs by the restrooms telling you how many minute’s walk it is until you will reach the next restroom.

-> After spending a few weeks in chaotic India, we arrived in a place that was the polar opposite – providing a very amusing juxtaposition of extremes.
-We spent three days in the Little Red Dot, and with the help of a few friends, I think we managed to see and do almost everything there is to see and do.
+After spending a few weeks in chaotic India, we arrived in a place that was the polar opposite – providing a very amusing juxtaposition of extremes.
+We spent three days in the Little Red Dot, and with the help of a few friends, I think we managed to see and do most of what there is to see and do.

-> We explored Chinatown, trolled through Little India, smoked shisha on Arab street, browsed the hip little shops on Haji Lane.
+We explored Chinatown, trolled through Little India, smoked shisha on Arab street, browsed the hip little shops on Haji Lane.
 We ate everything we could at Hawker stalls, walked through many shopping malls, and took an afternoon nap in the grass on the Esplanade by the Merlion fountain.
 We had drinks at Clarke Quay and watched an awesome local cover band.
 We even ventured one evening into the Red Light district, which was definitely one of the more ‘real’ and authentic parts of the city.
 Our host brought us there so we could see a glimpse of what Singapore was like before the glossy high rises and endless malls took over.

 We admired the Marina Bay Sands hotel and strolled amongst the futuristic flora landscapes of the Gardens by the Bay.
 We climbed up the world’s tallest indoor waterfall in the Cloud Forest (it was not actually cloudy in there), a place that highlighted another defining characteristic of the city: almost everything is artificial, man-made.